buttflattery/idows-tinyii-filemanager/README.md

-# Tinyii v1.0 - TinyMCE File Manager Plugin for YII 1.xx By IDOWSTECH #
+# Tinyii v1.0 - IDOWS File Manager Plugin for YII 1.xx By IDOWSTECH #
 ***
 ## SETUP INSTRUCTIONS ##

 ### INTRODUCTION ###
-Tinyii file manager is a TINYMCE plugin that is used to manage assets and files for your editors using Yii 1.x framework.
-You can use tinyYii Filemanager as a plugin for TinyMCE Editor or use it as a standalone filemanager without TinyMCE Editor.
+**Tinyii file manager is a Text Editor plugin that is used to manage assets and files using Yii 1.x framework.
+You can use TinyYii Filemanager as a plugin for Text Editors or use it as a standalone filemanager**.

 ### Version ###
 **1.0.0**